 Program Name Program Target by 2013 Program Target by 2014 New Construction Communicate Integration and incentive structure.
-TBD x number of projects identified.
+Identify a minimum of 2 new projects.
 Develop project agreement plan to ensure penetration of all existing and future potential projects.
-TBD x number of projects implemented On-Bill Financing Development of On-Bill Financing documentation package for partners.
+Identify a minimum of 2 new projects.
+On-Bill Financing Development of On-Bill Financing documentation package for partners.
 Develop project agreement plan and determine whether partners will participate.
-TBD x number of projects.
-TBD x number of applications.
+Identify 2 new projects Identify a minimum of 3 new projects.
 CSI Establish communication plan for ensuring partners have been educated regarding solar potential Develop project agreement plan and determine necessary stakeholders.
-RCx and MBCx TBD Benchmark X # of facilities to determine potential for RCx or MBCx.
-TBD Complete project agreement packages for x # of facilities.
-Education and Outreach TBD # of Partner Presentations TBD # of Partner Presentations EE/DR Audits Ensure 100% of all audits are coordinated EE/DR efforts if applicable Ensure 100% of all audits are coordinated EE/DR efforts if applicable e.
+RCx and MBCx Benchmark at least 2 facilities to determine for RCx or MBCx.
+Complete project agreement packages for a minimum of 2 facilities.
+Education and Outreach A minimum of 4 Partner Presentations.
+A minimum of 4 Partner Presentations.
+EE/DR Audits Ensure 100% of all audits are coordinated EE/DR efforts if applicable Ensure 100% of all audits are coordinated EE/DR efforts if applicable e.
 Advancing Strategic Plan goals and objectives: